oldestlivingboy/reliableagents/README.md

 - **Integration Stack** – model, framework, and runtime details
 - **Last Verified Date** – to ensure freshness and trust

-## Submission Guidelines

-Know an agent, benchmark, or framework that should be included?

-You can:

-- Email tips or data points to **[ednevsky+ra@gmail.com](mailto:ednevsky+ra@gmail.com)**
-- Submit a Pull Request to this repository
-- Include documentation or demo results when available

 ## Verification

 Each listing is reviewed for: